tdenimal/tdenimal.github.io/_posts/2024-06-01-why_datamesh.md

-## Data Mesh vs Traditional Centralized Data Warehousing

-Traditional centralized data warehousing involves a single, central repository where data is collected, stored, and managed by a central IT team.
-In contrast, Data Mesh distributes ownership and responsibility for data across the organization, enabling teams to work more independently and efficiently.

 ### Pros of Data Mesh

 - **Increased agility**: Decentralized ownership and decision-making allow teams to respond quickly to changing business needs.